Best Lab Freezers for Scientific Research & Medical Use

 Lab Freezer

-Laboratory freezers are appliances with a specific function in the medical field, research laboratories, and biopharma factories, among other applications.
-Their function is to cool materials by providing the desired and required temperature at all times.
-If you need to store blood cells, DNA extracts, or chemicals that are sensitive to specific temperatures, a laboratory refrigerators is an essential appliance that guarantees accurate results and the protection of the samples.
+Laboratory freezers are appliances used in the medical field, research laboratories, and biopharma factories, among other applications.
+They cool materials by providing the desired and required temperature at all times.
+If you need to store blood cells, DNA extracts, or chemicals that are sensitive to specific temperatures, a laboratory refrigerator is an essential appliance that guarantees accurate results and the protection of the samples.

 Out of all the lab freezers, selecting one focuses on individual needs.
 Some of the most popular types and their characteristic features are discussed below:

--20c Upright lab freezers have great vertical storage capabilities and need less floor area.
-The vertical configuration of storage aids in the easy recovery of samples making it useful for lab functions on a medium to small scale.
+-20°C upright lab freezers have great vertical storage capabilities and need less floor area.
+The vertical configuration of storage aids in the easy recovery of samples, making it useful for freezer lab functions on a medium to small scale.

 7 cu ft chest freezers

-7 cu ft chest freezers have more sizable storage capacity as opposed to upright models which makes them ideal for the storage of large amounts of material.
+7 cu ft chest freezers have more sizable storage capacity than upright models, which makes them ideal for the storage of large amounts of material.
 The horizontal design reduces the temperature changes that occur due to lid openings.

-ULT Freezers can maintain temperatures -80°C, and resist fluctuations making them ideal for storage of delicate materials such as RNA, DNA, and vaccines.
+ULT freezers can maintain temperatures of -80°C and resist fluctuations, making them ideal for storing delicate materials such as RNA, DNA, and vaccines.

 Cryogenic Freezers

-Cryogenic freezers bring down the temperature below -150 degrees Celsius by using liquid nitrogen or any other cryogen fluid.
+Cryogenic freezers bring down temperatures below -150 degrees Celsius by using liquid nitrogen or any other cryogen fluid.
 These are perfect for maintaining, for example, cell lines, tissues, and any other biological component.
-Applications – Cells, tissues, and high-value biological samples that need long-term preservation and storage facilities.

 Used Lab Freezer

-Used Lab freezers are one of the ideal solutions for most laboratories that are trying to cut costs or trying to get a more sophisticated piece of equipment for a much lower cost compared to the new ones.
-However, purchasing used scientific instruments has some risks that need to be alleviated so that the scientific instruments will perform and give the desired reliability and performance.
-Thus, in this article, we will look into the advantages and disadvantages, and the steps needed to find a used refrigeration lab that suits your requirements.
+Used lab freezers are one of the ideal solutions for most laboratories that are trying to cut costs or acquire a more sophisticated piece of equipment at a much lower cost compared to new ones.
+However, purchasing used scientific freezers has some risks that need to be alleviated to ensure the desired reliability and performance.

 Key Features to Look for in a Lab Refrigerator